Undergraduate Policies and Procedures

 Repeating Course Work

 An undergraduate student is limited to three grade-bearing enrollment attempts for any specific class.
-An enrollment is considered grade bearing if a student receives a distributed grade (i.e., A through F) or a mark of 'W', 'WP', 'WF', 'NC' or 'CR'.
+An enrollment is considered grade bearing if a student receives a distributed grade (i.e., A through F) or a mark of 'W', 'NC', 'CR', 'NF', 'WL' or the historical marks of 'WP' or 'WF'.
 Non-academic withdrawals are not considered enrollment attempts.
 A student attempting the same class for the third time may be charged a penalty fee equivalent to the out-of-state tuition for the same number of semester credit hours.
 Courses cross-listed under more than one course prefix are considered the same course.

 Regardless of the number of times a course is repeated, any single course can contribute only once to the number of hours required for graduation.
 A limited number of courses, such as independent study courses, may be repeated for credit.
 Students should contact their academic advisor to determine the application of such course credit toward graduation.